FatHand/ManeuverQueue/README.md

 ## Usage

 When the add on is installed you will see a small toolbar at the top left of the Tracking Station.
 Switching modes will sort and filter the list in the tracking station.
-All vessel type filters apply normally.

-MET
+**MET**

 - Shows the default Tracking Station list

-MNV
+**MNV**

 - Shows only those ships with maneuvers nodes
 - Sorts ships by maneuver node time, earliest first